 My one piece of advice would be to purchase a high quality razor – there are a large number of razors available online that are of a very poor quality, are extremely cheap, and are blunter than a butter knife.

 I have seen beginners purchase a cheap razor as a test but the experience was so poor that it puts them off wet shaving altogether.
 A quality razor may cost more initially, but the shaving experience and the maintainability will really justify the expense.

 If you have selected a straight razor then a strop is also a requirement.
-A strop should be used before every shave to ensure the blade is sharp by aligning the metal edge.
-Most strops are made from both leather and fabric.
-Consider the width of the strop and whether it is suitable for your razor.
+You’ll need to strop the razor prior to shaving to ensure the blade is sharp by aligning the metal edge.
+There are different types of strops to choose from some are leather while others are fabric.

-There are a few different stropping options:
+There are a few different stropping options

 Getting started in the world of wet shaving is an extremely rewarding experience, and is a great way to turn a daily chore into something fun.